Seahawk Job Board powered by Jobspeaker

 Due to liability concerns and Worker's Compensation and Cal OSHA issues, student employees are not allowed to work at home.

-To work during breaks, students must be either pre-enrolled in at least 6 unites for the following full semester or enrolled in 1 unit during summer session.
+To work during breaks, students must be either pre-enrolled in at least 6 units for the following full semester or enrolled in 1 unit during summer session.

 You need to fill out a “Student Employee Change” form, which you can get from the Student Employment Office or on the website under Forms.